Skip to main content

 image-20260129-112327.png

-The prices for the compare study is now converted to EUR while the chart window instrument has kept it’s prices in it’s native currency.
+The prices for the compare study are now converted to EUR while the chart window instrument has kept its prices in its native currency.
 The legend now shows the target currency for the converted compare studies.
 If all studies in the chart should always be converted to a specific currency it is better to set a target currency on a window level.

 image-20260129-113115.png